diegesisandmimesis/dataTypes/README.md

 R-trees are a data structure for efficient querying of data that is spatially indexed (that is, looking things up by x-y coordinates and so on).

-The current implementation only allows inserting and querying.

 #### RTree

 ##### Properties